mjamore/crud-api-starter/README.md

 # Starter CRUD API
 A lightweight CRUD application that be used to start any project.
-It uses Express JS to expose HTTP endpoints that perform CRUD operations on a Mongo database.
+It uses Express JS to expose HTTP endpoints that perform CRUD operations on a Dynamo database.

 ## Routes
 |Route|Operation|Description|